 Why This Approach Works

 Recreating an enterprise application environment from scratch is harder than it looks.
 Internal services have specific versions, configurations, and network paths that are rarely fully documented.
 Private registries require credentials that may be tied to specific machines or users.
 Runtime behavior often depends on system-level configuration that isn’t captured in source control.
 ModelDaemon avoids this entirely.
 It runs in your real environment - not a simulated one.
 The commands it executes are the same commands your developers run.
 The network paths it uses are the same ones your application uses in production.
 The credentials and config files are already in place.
-This is why it works reliably: it inherits correctness from your existing setup rather than trying to reproduce it.Environment Stability
+You get the correctness of an in-environment setup (real network, real credentials, real registries) without the operational cost of treating the host as part of the project’s runtime stack.Environment Stability

 ModelDaemon is designed to run on a stable host.
 The environment where the daemon is installed should:- Remain accessible for the duration of the project